Environmental health policy: Kenya

 In 2016, the Kenya government introduced the new Kenya Environmental Sanitation and Hygiene Policy.
 Poor sanitation has been a leading cause of mortality in the country.
-The new policy created a timeline from 2016-2030 in which guidelines were set for state and non-state actors to follow to improve sanitation and create a better quality of life.
+The new policy created a timeline from 2016 to 2030 in which guidelines were set for state and non-state actors to follow to improve sanitation and create a better quality of life.
 The aim is to have universal access to sanitation by 2030.
 This includes all public places and dwellings having access to sustainable toilets, free from odours, and reducing hygiene related diseases.
 Currently, about 72% of toilets in rural Kenya are dug pits, and open defecation occurs.
 The amount of sanitation sewers is very low, with most not being treated.
 Sewage bursts and discharge of raw sewage from plants is a common practice, contaminating the earth and water supply.
 Air pollution in urban centres is also a concern.
 In Nairobi, pollution levels are three times higher than World Health Organization recommendations.
 Urbanization is projected to increase in the next decade, so the government has created Kenya Vision 2030 in attempts to deal with sanitation practices in the country.
 Kenya Visions wants to make Kenya a newly industrialized, middle-income country with a high quality of life for its citizens.

 International level

 World Health Organization (WHO)

 In 2006, the World Health Organization created a study on specific diseases and injuries affected by environmental risks, and which regions of the world are at the most risk of injury.
 WHO studies the effects and supports the design of preventative and health strategies in countries to reduce environmental health risks.
 Environmental factors such as air and water quality, patterns of energy use, and patterns of land use can directly and indirectly affect health of citizens.
 WHO's findings found that 24% of global disease and 23% of deaths are caused by environmental factors (although they vary from developing countries with 25%, and developed with 17%).
 Several diseases found in the study included diarrhea, respiratory infections, malaria, and unintentional injuries caused by environmental factors that can be modified by policy.
 Infectious diseases are a higher burden in developing countries than in developed, attributed to more exposure to environmental risks and a lack of access to health care.
 Diseases attributed to environmental factors decrease with development to either eradication, or to levels comparable to developed regions.
 Children are disproportionately affected by environmental hazards.
 WHO found that children under the age of five are more prone to diseases from environmental factors than the rest of the total population.

-WHO has supported the United Nation's Millennium Development Goals to provide sustainable access to safe drinking water.
+WHO has supported the United Nations' Millennium Development Goals to provide sustainable access to safe drinking water.
 The benefits to the MDG's are savings in health care, economic productivity, and fewer lives lost from diseases caused by contaminated water.

 World Health Organisation (WHO) data reveals an estimation of 4 to 6.8 million individuals die due to air pollution each year.
 In addition, 8 of 10 people breathe air with increased pollutant levels.